Why have Two Squares convert your 16mm and 8mm Film to DVD?

 Proper handling of old 8mm and Super8 film is very important as old film becomes brittle and can break or burn in an old projector.
 The technicians at Two Squares are trained to properly handle old film and can splice existing breaks or cracks in the film.
 All film is first inspected, repaired, and then cleaned with a special solution that also lubricates the film in preparation for the transfer process.

-The best method for capturing film is a frame by frame scan of your film.
+The best method for capturing 16mm, super8 and 8mm film to DVD is a frame by frame scan of your film.
 By using a system that will capture each individual frame of the film to a computer, this will ensure the best possible quality and avoid the frame blur that you will get with the aforementioned method.
 After the frames are captured, a frame repetition and pattern is used to duplicate and reinsert frames to convert the film from 18 frames (or other lesser common frame rates) to the 30 frames per second required for standard NTSC DVDs.
 You will notice the quality difference in particular when you pause your movie and look at a the paused frame.
 It will be much cleaner and clearer when the film is captured with a frame by frame capture system.

 Two Squares has professional grade conversion equipment that does this frame-by-frame scan of the film in a controlled environment and reproduces the video with the highest possible quality.